Netherlands3D/twin/Packages/eu.netherlands3d.coordinates/README.md

 In Netherlands3D, we used to make use of conversion methods on the CoordinateConverter -such as RDtoWGS84- and Vector3 classes per Coordinate System.
-This architecture is not scalable to support the plethora of CRS out there, and as such these are all deprecated and replaced by the Coordinate class and the ConvertTo method in the CoordinateConverter.
+This architecture is not scalable to support the plethora of CRS out there, and as such these are all deprecated and replaced by Coordinate.Convert(targetCRS)